"So, how's your school year going?"

 How we use themOur audio book passion began at bedtime one night.
-Realizing that my children were not always ready to drift off to dream land right at bedtime, I began requesting audio versions of favorite fiction books from the library to play at LIGHTS OUT.
+Realizing that my children were not always ready to drift off to dream land right at eight o'clock, I began requesting audio versions of favorite fiction books from the library to play at LIGHTS OUT.
 They would listen for a chapter or two and then find themselves dreaming of Frog and his pal Toad, Almanzo and his calves Star and Bright, or a larger-than-life dog named Mudge.

 Eventually, we began bringing these audio adventures along in the car for long trips or even just short jaunts across town.
 (I actually bought a learn-your-states-and-capitals cassette tape at a garage sale one year.
 We spent every Tuesday afternoon listening to the zippy-but-slightly-obnoxious songs on our way to piano lessons.
-I NEVER had to drill states and capitals, but my kids can still prattle them off at slightly-obnoxious cadence.
+I NEVER had to drill states and capitals, but my kids can still prattle them off at a slightly-obnoxious cadence.